 Milestone: Begin parallel runs during 2016 season and monitor results during the season.
-Parallel runs of SHIPS/LGEM with daily SST and DAVT assuming constant mixing depth for the Atlantic and East and Central Pacific basins, as well as parallel runs of DSWR for the Atlantic and East and Central Pacific basins have been conducted at CIRA for part of 2016 season and evaluated.
+Parallel runs of SHIPS/LGEM with daily SST and DAVT assuming constant mixing depth for the Atlantic and East and Central Pacific basins, as well as parallel runs of DSWR for the Atlantic and East and Central Pacific basins have been conducted at CIRA and evaluated.
+The evaluation results have been provided to NHC.
+The results of the parallel runs with DSST and DSWR are discussed below.
+The runs with DAVT with constant mixing depth revealed a number of issues with the climatology and the use of MPI derived for SST in the Atlantic basin.
+To address these issues, the new climatology that includes the climatology of the ocean mixed layer has been developed, and the new empirical MPI have been derived for the DAVT with constant mixing depth.
+In addition, the parallel runs of DSWR for West Pacific, Indian Ocean, and Southern hemisphere have been completed and evaluated, and the results were provided to JTWC.

 Milestone: Modify SHIPS to include DAVT based on the variable mixing depth.
 The 2016 version of SHIPS and LGEM has been modified to use RSST, DSST, and/or DAVT with either constant or variable mixing depth.
-The updated code is written in a way that allow the use of different "SST" variables by different parts of the code.
+The updated code is written in a way that allows the user to easily select and use different "SST" variable for different parts of the code.
 That is necessary since SHIPS includes several modules, such as different versions of the Rapid Intensification Index (RII) that have not been trained to use daily SST or DAVT.
 The DAVT assuming variable mixing depth has been included in SHIPS/LGEM by using the "ocean age" (OA) variable.
 The OA is a measure of the amount of time that the storm area within R = 60 nmi has been over the same patch of the ocean.
-The mixing depth as a function of storm translational speed (captured by OA) and latitude is estimated from where OAGE is the ocean age, and a, b, and c are empirical constants.
+The mixing depth as a function of storm translational speed (captured by OA) and latitude is estimated from where t is the ocean age, T is the inertial period ( $T = 2\pi/f$ , where f is the Coriolis parameter), and $T{ref}$ is a reference inertial period evaluated at a fixed latitude (30° N).
 The form of this equation is based on the idealized numerical simulations of Yablonsky and Ginis (2009) with a coupled hurricane model.
 The linear term in (1) represents mixing processes and the quadratic term represents upwelling.
 The upwelling time scale depends on the inertial period, so the ocean age is scaled by that.
 The mixing does not depend explicitly on the inertial period, so the ocean age in the linear term is scaled by a constant reference inertial period.
+The final coefficients will be determined by optimizing the 2017 version of the SHIPS model.

-$$Mixing Depth = a + b (OAGE) + c (OAGE)^2,$$ (1)
+$$Mixing Depth = a + b \left(\frac{t}{T{ref}}\right) + c \left(\frac{t}{T}\right)^{2},$$ (1)